eBike vs Car: Can an Electric Bike Replace a Car?

 Unlike an electric bike, with a car, there isn't any possibility of running out of power since all you need to drive a full gas tank.
 This means you won't need to wait for a battery to recharge, and you also won’t need to worry about how far you’ll be able to drive.

-There’s no denying that driving a car is more comfortable than riding a bicycle.
+In the ebike vs car debate, there’s no denying that driving a car is more comfortable than riding a bicycle.
 Not only does driving a vehicle require less energy, but it’s also a much smoother ride compared to that of a standard bike.

 Higher Speed Limit